boosterconf/boosterweb/content/program/wednesday/7_lightning_talks/kongesalen_1/inclusive-design-creating-user-experiences-that-embrace-diversity.md

     - Charles Aleksander Ravndal

 ---
-The talk explores the concept of inclusive design, a design approach that goes beyond traditional accessibility and universal design to create products, interfaces, and experiences that consider the full diversity of human characteristics.
-It highlights the importance of recognizing and accommodating differences in ethnicity, gender, age, physical abilities, and socio-economic backgrounds to ensure that everyone can benefit from and enjoy digital and physical products.
+This talk explores inclusive design—a human-centered approach that goes beyond accessibility and universal design to create experiences that embrace the full diversity of human characteristics.
+Through real-world examples, it highlights the importance of designing for differences in ethnicity, gender, age, physical abilities, and socio-economic backgrounds, ensuring that digital and physical products foster inclusion and belonging for all.